 Amsterdam is quite famously a city of water, and a canal tour is a classic introduction to the city that no visitor should miss.
-While every Amsterdam canal tour features spectacular views from the water, most visitors will find it worth the few extra euro for an intimate, live-narrated tour instead of the conventional "mass" tour with pre-recorded audio commentary; I've profiled both below.
+While every Amsterdam canal tour features spectacular views from the water, most visitors will find it worth the few extra euro for an intimate, live-narrated tour instead of the conventional "mass" tour with pre-recorded audio commentary; we've profiled both below.

 - Plastic Whale

-Best for: Tours that educate visitors not only about the city and its canals, but also waste and the environment
+Best for: Tours that educate visitors not only about the city and its canals, but also waste and the environment.

 What's with the nets?
 On a Plastic Whale tour, visitors can literally fish in the historic canals - not for fish, with rods, but for plastic waste, with nets.
 (Of course, you can also just kick back and listen to the live commentary, but then you'd miss out on half the fun.)
 The plastic waste is recycled into the very material that Plastic Whale's electric tour boats are built from - a fact that no one would ever notice, if it weren't such a source of pride for the company.
 Tours depart from Het Grachtenhuis.